hypergonial/hikari-arc/docs/guides/dependency_injection.md

 ## The benefits of dependency injection

 Dependency injection **separates the concern** of constructing an object from using them, therefore it is possible to **loosely couple** the logic and state of your program.
-One benefit of this approach is that we can separate the actual implementations from the abstract types that functions may consume.
+One benefit of this approach is that you can separate the actual implementations from the abstract types that functions may consume.

 !!! tip
     If you do not know what [ABC](https://docs.python.org/3/glossary.html#term-abstract-base-class "Abstract Base Class")s in Python are, it is recommended that you [familiarize yourself](https://docs.python.org/3/library/abc.html) with them first before following this guide further.